 The planting scheme includes a large number of native species and species noted for wildlife value.
-These features include trees, hedges, shrubs, wildflower meadows and wetland habitats across the sites.
+These features include trees, hedges, shrubs and grasses.

-The existing planting infrastructure surrounding the site will be retained where possible and enhanced to ensure a healthy biodiverse site in the long term, which in turn will benefit local ecosystems and the wellbeing of people.
+The existing planting infrastructure near the site will be retained and enhanced to ensure a healthy biodiverse site in the long term, which in turn will benefit local ecosystems and the wellbeing of people.

 In addition to the habitats created through the planting design, the site will also include other ecological measures.
-Bat and bird boxes will be installed on the new buildings.
+Bat and bird boxes will be installed on the new building.